|

 update automatically.

 - IMPROVED - Charts and Reports.
-Choose from hundreds of customisable chart
+Choose from hundreds of customisable

 options and create reports that let you see and share your tree from different